MShoaibRao/network-firewall/README.md

 # network-firewall (Intelliffirewall)
-Monitor the internet traffic over the network with an amazing attractive interface.

-Project Description:

-Welcome to the Network Device Monitor!
 This project is designed to help you monitor all the devices connected to your network effortlessly.
 With a sleek and attractive interface, you can view real-time data about your network devices.

 Features:
 Live Monitoring: See live updates of devices connected to your network.
-User-Friendly Interface: Navigate through an attractive and intuitive interface.
+In Apps Monitoring and many more User-Friendly Interface: Navigate through an attractive and intuitive interface.
 Easy Setup: Start monitoring with a simple command.
 Getting Started: